-6. Where a guarantee agreement, as set out in Article [9] of the [InvestEU Regulation], has not been duly implemented within four years from the signature of the guarantee agreement the contribution agreement shall be amended.
-The Member State may request that amounts contributed to the EU guarantee under paragraph 1 and committed in the guarantee agreement but not covering underlying loans, equity investments or other risk bearing instruments are treated in accordance with paragraph 5.
+6. In accordance with the third subparagraph of Article 10(4) of the [InvestEU Regulation], where a guarantee agreementhas not been duly implemented within four years from the conclusion of the guarantee agreement, the contribution agreement shall be amended.
+The Member State may request that amounts contributed to the EU guarantee under paragraph 1 of this Article and committed in the guarantee agreement but not covering underlying loans, equity investments or other risk bearing instruments are treated in accordance with paragraph 5 of this Article.

-7. Resources generated by or attributable to the amounts contributed to the EU guarantee shall be made available to the Member State and shall be used for support under the same objective or objectives in the form of financial instruments or budgetary guarantees.
+7. Resources generated by or attributable to the amounts contributed to the EU guarantee shall be made available to the Member State in accordance with point (a) of Article 10(5) of the [InvestEU Regulation] and shall be used for support under the same objective or objectives in the form of financial instruments or budgetary guarantees.

-For the amounts to be reused in a programme in accordance with paragraphs 4, 5 and 6, the decommitment time limit as defined in paragraph 1 of Article 105 shall start in the year in which the corresponding budgetary commitments are made.
+8. For the amounts to be reused in a programme in accordance with paragraphs 4, 5 and 6 of this Article, the decommitment time limit as set out in Article 105(1) shall start in the year in which the corresponding budgetary commitments are made.

 CHAPTER II Enabling conditions and performance framework